Welcome back to “The Focal Point.”

-Immediately my mind flashed back to my experience with GoBeyond in 2016.
+Immediately my mind flashed back to my experience during a GoBeyond humanitarian trip abroad in 2016.
 After spending an afternoon of silliness, games, and teaching English at a kindergarten in Klong Toey, we got to walk one little fellow home and hear his family’s story.
 We followed him down flooding alleys lined with stray dogs and leapt out of the way as motorcycles zipped through the narrow maze of streets.
 A few of us piled into their shack while the rest of us lingered in the doorway.
 It was hard to imagine what sleeping arrangement were like as our knees knocked and we folded ourselves into any available space – the tiny home filled with extended family and their few worldly possessions.

 We brought a bag of rice and some cooking oil as a token of our appreciation for welcoming us into their home.
 Our companion nestled into his mom’s arms as she explained the daily challenges of making ends meet in the slum.
 Her greatest concern was whether or not her son would be able to continue schooling after kindergarten.
 Even though school is free in Thailand, the costs of school supplies are an immense burden for people who work so hard yet earn so little.
 Many of the kids in the slum rely on scholarships to fund their education.